letsandeepio/jungle-rails/README.md

 5. Create .env file based on .env.example
 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
-8. Sign up for a mailgun accout
+8. Sign up for a mailgun account
 9. Put Mailgun keys into appropriate .env vars
 10. Run `bin/rails s -b 0.0.0.0` to start the server